wobww/spruce_test/README.md

 # Tic-Tac-Toe
-The below problems are to allow us a glimse into your problem solving ability, style and current skill set.
+The below problems are to allow us a glimpse into your problem solving ability, style and current skill set.
 Please do problem 1, and optionally problem 2 or 3 depending on where you are most comfortable.
 We expect this test to take 2-3 hours, if you find yourself spending more than this do not aim to solve all 3 problems!
 We will not be judging based on number of problems completed only the style and thought process.

 ## Problems
 ### Problem 1